-Bachelor of Fine Arts Major in Art Studio with an Emphasis in Graphic Design Student Worksheet
+Bachelor of Arts Bachelor of Arts in Art Studio with Emphasis in Graphic Design Student Worksheet

-The Bachelor of Fine Arts degree in Art Studio with an emphasis in graphic design, is intended to prepare students for careers in graphic design as well as graduate work in graphic design.
-The program integrates the content areas of design theory, design production, design history, design criticism, and design aesthetics.
+The Bachelor of Arts degree, major in Art Studio with an emphasis in graphic design, is intended to prepare students for careers in graphic design in a variety of settings.
+The program integrates the content areas of design theory, production, history, criticism, and aesthetics and utilizes traditional art and design techniques with industry standards in digital technology.
+Graduates from the BA program are prepared to locate employment in creative departments in corporations, retail establishments, advertising design and public relations firms, and print and Web publishing organizations.